Osage City, Kansas: 2010 census

-2000 census

-At the 2000 United States census there were 3,034 people in 1,232 households, including 815 families, in the city.
-The population density was 888.7 PD/sqmi.
-There were 1,303 housing units at an average density of 381.7 /sqmi.
-The racial makeup of the city was 96.31% White, 0.36% African American, 1.05% Native American, 0.07% Asian, 0.40% Pacific Islander, 0.53% from other races, and 1.29% from two or more races.
-Hispanic or Latino of any race were 2.34%.

-Of the 1,232 households 33.5% had children under the age of 18 living with them, 52.6% were married couples living together, 9.5% had a female householder with no husband present, and 33.8% were non-families.
-30.8% of households were one person and 16.2% were one person aged 65 or older.
-The average household size was 2.38 and the average family size was 2.95.

-The age distribution was 27.1% under the age of 18, 6.4% from 18 to 24, 26.0% from 25 to 44, 19.6% from 45 to 64, and 20.9% 65 or older.
-The median age was 39 years.
-For every 100 females, there were 91.5 males.
-For every 100 females age 18 and over, there were 87.2 males.

-The median household income was $31,979, and the median family income was $39,362.
-Males had a median income of $27,353 versus $21,514 for females.
-The per capita income for the city was $17,227.
-About 6.8% of families and 8.8% of the population were below the poverty line, including 5.5% of those under age 18 and 12.9% of those age 65 or over.

 Economy

 Norseman Plastics is located in Osage City.
 In 2008, Orbis acquired the company, and changed its name.

 Government

 The Osage City government consists of a city manager, mayor and eight council members.
 The council meets the 2nd and 4th Tuesday of each month at 7 pm.
 The Mayor is elected on two year terms and council members on four year terms.

 Education

 The community is served by Osage City USD 420 public school district.

 Transportation

 Highway K-31 passes through Osage City, and U.S. Route 56 is located approximately 1 mi north of Osage City.
 The closest Kansas Turnpike exit is located approximately 10 mi west of Osage City along U.S. Route 56.

 Osage City was located on the National Old Trails Road, also known as the Ocean-to-Ocean Highway, that was established in 1912.